yllee/jsonchecker/readme.txt

 Create test cases
-1. Create your own test cases in the testcases folder. in - (a) filename
+1. Create your own test cases in the testcases folder.
+   (some samples are provided.
+The output are not validated.
+Use at your own risk!) in - (a) filename
         Use the format <number>-<web service name>.[txt|zip].
         Only bootstrap should ends with the zip extension and is a